SAP/commerce-gradle-plugin/docs/Plugin-sap.commerce.build.ccv2.md

 # Plugin `sap.commerce.build.ccv2`

-This plugins parses Commerce Cloud v2 [`manifest.json`][manifest] file and provides it to the gradle build script.
+This plugins parses Commerce Cloud v2 [`manifest.json`][manifest] file and provides it to the Gradle build script.

 If you also use the `sap.commerce.build` plugin, it adds various tasks to your build which are configured based on `manifest.json`